Social Justice, Cities, Citizenship

 We work on issues of social justice and citizenship from local to global scales with an eye to past, present and future challenges.
 In the context of increasingly diverse societies, unequal cities and uneven impacts of climate change, we develop innovative research, often in collaboration with civil society organisations and community groups to overcome discrimination, injustice and disempowerment and to achieve a fairer world.

 We are involved in a variety of local to international research partnerships from small NGOs to government departments.
-This work is supported through our successful track record of external funding from a variety of national and international such as UK research councils, European Union or Leverhulme Trust.
+This work is supported through our successful track record of external funding from a variety of national and international sources such as UK research councils, European Union, British Academy and Leverhulme Trust.

-- Housing struggles and alternatives: researching the financialisation of housing across Europe, housing vulnerability and diverse tenancies in the US, privatisation of housing estates in London, anti-eviction campaigns in Spain and Greece.
+- Housing struggles and alternatives: researching how housing is deeply embedded in unequal economic and social structures and how to change that.
+Our work looks at financialisation of housing across Europe, housing vulnerability and diverse tenancies in the US, privatisation of housing estates in London or anti-eviction campaigns in Spain and Greece.
 We also research and work alongside innovative grassroots initiatives to promote sustainable and affordable housing such as Leeds Community Homes.

 - Social movements and scholar activism: working alongside social movements and community groups that are involved in environmental, social and urban justice.
-Members of the cluster have developed methodological and theoretical insights into what it means to be an scholar activist.
+We have developed innovative methodological and theoretical insights into what it means to be a scholar activist.
+Our work has included collaborations with peasant farmers in South Asia, housing and community groups campaigning against privatisation and gentrification in Leeds, London and Latin America, environmental activists in Leeds and across Europe, migrant rights groups in Leeds the UK, Europe and North Africa and arts organizations across Europe.

-- Migration, precarity and securitisation: promoting a complex understanding of the precarity of some of the most vulnerable groups and its geographical implications from global migration, borders and the increasing fortressing of everyday life.
-Some of this research has exposed the precarity of asylum seekers’ lives who are driven into forced labour.
-Our research also demonstrates the increasing securitisation and militarisation of migration policies and humanitarianism.
+- Migration, precarity and securitisation: promoting a complex understanding of the precarity of some of the most vulnerable groups and the geographical implications from global migration, borders and the increasing fortressing of everyday life.
+Some of this research has exposed the precarity of asylum seekers’ lives in the UK who are driven into forced labour.
+Our research demonstrates the increasing securitisation and militarisation of migration policies and humanitarianism.
 At the same time, our work also highlights the organising strategies and solidarity mechanisms of these vulnerable groups.

-- Identity, difference and citizenship: intervening in debates regarding social cohesion, integration, exclusion, national values and how people live with difference in an era of rapid change.
-Our work strives to rethink collective identities within the frames of citizenship and residency but beyond their exclusionary boundaries.
+- Identity, difference, citizenship and human rights: intervening in debates regarding social cohesion, integration, exclusion, national values and how people live with difference in an era of rapid change.
+Our work strives to rethink collective identities formed around gender, sex, age, religion, race or ethnicity to question their exclusionary boundaries.
+Examples of this work include research on inter-generational justice and the role and struggles of female politicians in Mexico.

-- Consumption, public space and the arts: exploring past and current consumer cultures and how they interplay with changing daily experiences of urban life and lifestyles on- and offline.
-Members of the cluster have analysed the contested ways in which the public produces and consumes urban public art, including queer memorials.
-We have also developed pioneering work on cosmetic surgery tourism as well as historical work on consumer cooperatives in the UK.
+- Consumption, public space and the arts: pursuing innovative concepts and methodologies for examining past, current and future consumer cultures and public arts practices.
+In particular we have pioneered work on the contested ways in which public users, and socially marginalised communities in particular, produce and consume urban public art, including queer memorials, in contexts that are increasingly integrated with digital dimensions.
+We have also spearheaded research into cosmetic surgery tourism as well as historical work on consumer cooperatives in the UK and changing consumption aspirations in climate-threatened spaces.

 Whether you’re looking to begin an academic career or want to develop your skills and expertise for a career in industry, studying for a PhD will be a journey that will stimulate your passion for your subject and push you to reach your potential.